Skip to main content

 Deploy workflows

-Use deploy to upload a workflow bundle to Libretto Cloud:
+Use cloud deploy to upload a workflow bundle to Libretto Cloud:

 cd my-automations